 How Wide Should Garden Paths Be for Easy Access and Less Mud?

-Why Path Width Matters
+Why Garden Path Width Matters

 - Comfortable movement

-- Mud reduction during wet weather
+- Mud reduction in wet weather

 - Efficient access for tools and equipment